Homological Time Series Analysis of Sensor Signals from Power Plants: Heuristic Choice of Parameters

-\subsection{Embedding dimension $M$}
+\subsection{Embedding Dimension $M$}

-We examine about $18 \cdot 10^3$ different signals coming from four different combined cycle gas turbine power plants with a total of two gas turbines, two boilers for steam generation and one steam turbine of the same construction type.
+We examined about $18 \cdot 10^3$ different signals coming from four different combined cycle gas turbine power plants with a total of two gas turbines, two boilers for steam generation and one steam turbine of the same construction type.

-A constant embedding dimension must be specified for our model, which is not optimal for each individual signal.
+A constant embedding dimension must be specified for our model, which isn't optimal for the individual signal.
 However, since the toroidal embedding is also to be performed for the preprocessing of a new signal, a constant embedding dimension is a prerequisite.
 To determine a suitable $M$, we use the \emph{false nearest neighbor} algorithm.
-We apply the assumption from §\ref{embedding} that the embedding of a deterministic system in higher dimensions can be assumed to be smooth.
-Thus, points that are close as measured values on the graph of their function will also be close in their embedding with respect to the induced Euclidean norm in the data space.
-For every two points $t_i,t_k \in T_j$ there exists an $\epsilon^{(ik)}$ such that:
+We apply the assumption from §\ref{embedding} that the embedding of a deterministic system in higher dimensions is smooth, relying on the generality of Takens' embedding.
+Thus, points that are close as measured values on the graph of their function will be close in their embedding with respect to the induced Euclidean norm in data space.
+For two points $t_i,t_k \in T_j$ there is an $\epsilon^{(ik)}$ such that:

 The $L^1$-norm is chosen for the numerator because it is more robust to outliers in the sense that the values are not higher powers of the absolute value.
 Whenever the inequality in Eq. \ref{falseneighbors} is satisfied, $t_i$ and $t_k$ are called \emph{false nearest neighbors}.
-As suggested by the authors of the original algorithm \cite{kennel2002false}, the difference $\vert t_{i+M\tau} - t_{k+M\tau} \vert_1$ is very likely to be as large as $\sqrt{2}\sigma_{T_j}$, if the data were white noise of standard deviation $\sigma$.
-We set $\epsilon = 2 \sigma_{T_j}$, for some time series $T_j \in \mathcal{T}$.
+As suggested by the authors of the original algorithm \cite{kennel2002false}, the difference $\vert t_{i+M\tau} - t_{k+M\tau} \vert$ would in probability be as large as $\sqrt{2}\sigma_{T_j}$, if the data were white noise of standard deviation $\sigma$.
+Thus, we set $\epsilon = \sqrt{2} \sigma_{T_j}$, for every time series $T_j \in \mathcal{T}$.
 The optimal embedding dimension is the optimization problem that minimizes the number of such false neighbors.
-We choose $M = 5$, since this is the ideal embedding for the majority of the time series according to Fig. \ref{countsembeddingM}, and we also can immerse all other signals with lower optimal embedding dimension.
+We choose $M = 5$, since this is the ideal embedding for the majority of the time series according to Fig. \ref{countsembeddingM}, as we can always immerse all other signals with lower optimal embedding dimension.